quentinwendegass/Simple-Scroll-Animation/README.md

 ## Usage
-To add an animation to an element you have to give it an ID in your html markup.
+To add an animation to an element you have to give it an ID.
-The `createAnimation()` function let you add an animation to your element.
-After that you get an **AnimationObj**, that let's you start the animation by calling `start()`.
+The `createAnimation()` function creates an animation object of your element.
+You can start the animation by calling the `start()` function of the animation object.

 ```javascript
 Scroll.createAnimation(elementId, style, endValues, endOffset, startValues, startOffset, unit).start();